About Dr Tony Ellis

 Tony is one of New Zealand’s leading Human Rights lawyers.
 Tony is based in Wellington but can also see clients in Central Auckland.

 Tony takes private work and civil and criminal legal aid in the High Court, or above and serious District Court cases.
 He will consider cases in specialist tribunals, but would rarely take a Family Law Case.

-Tony's particular interests including human rights generally, Criminal trials and appeals, Judicial reviews, Habeas Corpus, Extradition, Constitutional Law, Intellectual Disability and Mental Health, and Preventive Detention cases as well as cases involving recusal (disqualification) of Judges.
+Tony’s interests include human rights generally, Criminal trials and appeals, Judicial reviews, Habeas Corpus, Extradition, Constitutional Law, Intellectual Disability, Mental Health and Preventive Detention cases as well as cases involving recusal (disqualification) of Judges.

 He has predominately a public law and criminal practice.
 Tony takes criminal cases and judicial reviews, and compensation covering prisoners rights including deaths or other abuses in custody, and other breaches of human rights.
 He is the only New Zealand barrister regularly having international human rights law cases before the United Nations Human Rights Committee,

 He is the only New Zealand lawyer ever to have won any cases before the UNHRC.
-In 2014 he lodged his first case before the UN Committee Against Torture, he also lodged a case before The Working Party against Arbitrary Detention, and a claim from Pitcairn to the UN Special Rapporteur on Independence of Judges and Lawyers, as well as a Shadow Report to the UN Decolonization Committee.
+In 2014 he lodged the first case from New Zealand before the UN Committee Against Torture, he also lodged a case before United Nations Working Party against Arbitrary Detention, and a claim from Pitcairn to the UN Special Rapporteur on Independence of Judges and Lawyers, as well as a Shadow Report to the UN Decolonization Committee.
 All four of these UN cases were pro bono (free).

 Tony was President or Chairperson of the New Zealand Council of Civil Liberties for over 8 years until the end of 2008.
-He has been a frequent media spokesman on civil liberties and human rights issues and a prolific writer of submissions to Select Committees on aspects of proposed legislation.
+He has been a frequent media spokesman on civil liberties and human rights issues and has made numerous of submissions to Select Committees on aspects of proposed legislation.